-Whether you have textured curly hair or the sleekest of sleek straight hair you will have to deal with tangles from time to time and clip in hair extensions are no exception.
-Surprisingly, many people replace their hair extensions way before they actually need to due to difficulty removing knots and matting.
-Today we are going to teach you how to detangle your clip ins correctly so you can get the maximum use out of them.
+Whether you have textured curly hair or the sleekest of sleek straight hair, you will have to deal with tangles from time to time, having to detangle clip in extensions is no exception.
+Surprisingly, many people replace their extensions way before they actually need to, due to difficulty removing knots and matting.
+Today, we are going to teach you how to detangle clip-in extensions correctly, share essential hair extension care tips, and show you how to maximise the use of hair extensions.

 matted hair extension before and after